NEONScience/NEON-Data-Skills/tutorials/Other/GEE/gee-2023/1f_ndvi_time_series.md

 var merged = l8sr.merge(sdr_col).select(['l8_ndvi', 'aop_ndvi'])
 ```

-Lastly we can create the time-series chart.
+Lastly we can create and plot (print) the time-series chart.
 Most of this is just setting the chart style.

 ```javascript
 // Set chart style properties.